Kythuen/white-block/docs/src/index.md

 hero:
   slogan: Intuitive Design for Effortless Development
-  intro: Ephemeras is a collection of various types projects, such as websites, npm library & command line tool.
-You can easily and quickly create a website with this starter.
+  intro: WhiteBlock is an open source component library for modern web apps which has intuitive component design and highly customizable and other optimized for fast development.
   actions:
-    - theme: default
+    - theme: neon
       text: Get Started
       icon: i-iconamoon:lightning-2-fill
       link: ./guide/